 What if I have further questions?

 Email firstname.lastname@example.org for general assistance with questions not addressed on these web pages.
 Please do not email the webmaster to cancel research appointments.

-Please note this email is only monitored between 9am and 4 pm Monday through Friday -- and due to email volume, please allow 1-2 business days to receive a response.
+Please note this email is only monitored between 9am and 4 pm Monday through Friday -- and due to email volume, it may take a day or two to respond to questions.